-The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth ages 14 through 21, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
+The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth ages 14 up to age 23, who are currently or were previously in foster care for at least 30 consecutive days after age 14 but are still working with a county or tribal social worker.
 The program helps these youth prepare for a successful transition to adulthood.

 STAY (Successful Transition to Adulthood for Youth) services will help youth meet their independent living plan goals.
 Services available can vary depending on the county where the youth lives.
 Youth may be able to get help with:

 Independent living skills training

 Transportation, such as bicycles, bus cards, car insurance or repairs for a youth who drives a car related to their independent living plan, and driver's education, permit and license fees

 Education, including tutors; GED fees, ACT/SAT or other test fees; post-secondary school applications and fees; post-secondary school financial aid applications; and vital documents for these applications.